hackern0v1c3/MacMon/README.md

 - Devices can be deleted from either list by clicking the "Delete" button.
 However during the next scan if the deviec is detected again the device will appear again on the New Devices tab.
 This is intentional.
 Devices should only be deleted if you think they are gone for good.
 Otherwise they should be approved.

 - If arp scan is not able to detect the manufacturer of a device MacMon then uses the [MacVendors.com](https://macvendors.com/) API to lookup a device.
-Their usage is throttled so on your initial scan there may be some devices that show "Too Many Requests".
-If this happens just be patient.
-On every following scan MacMon will try to lookup the device again.
-Eventually everything should be identified automatically.
+Their usage is throttled so you can only do 1000 lookups per day from a given IP.
+If a lookup fails you can delete the device from MacMon and it should be detected again during the next scan.

 - The "Last Updated" column should show the last time any device was detected on your network.
 This can be handy for identifying old or powered off devices.